Listen to Your Mother Show videos are out!

-Here are the words, originally posted here, slightly modified for this show:
+Here are the words, originally posted here, slightly modified for this show (originally written when Tucker was still three years old or so):

 Having a child with special needs feels much the same as it does not to, and yet, well…different.
 Having a child with special needs feels like you won the lottery times infinity times a gajillion because, as every mom knows, having a baby introduces a level of love that we’d never have imagined.